 Go for local production

 Going for these two options will allow you to eat seasonal and slow food, or even dishes that come from short supply chains.

 Yes!
 Such cool places to visit, no matter where you’re heading.
 I don’t have to mention how great typical Parisian food is!
 And you’ll also be investing money in local producers and therefore, local economy, which is really awesome.
 Move around every market you find and delight yourself!

 Spending the Day

 Canals and waterways

 No car, no buses… boats!
 They are so fun to get to know a city!
-You can just have a admire the landscape or have a romantic dinner.
-Of course you’ll always have the classic Seine River, but there are many other “water-related places” more to see that are very worthy and whose visit do not harm the environment.
+You can just admire the landscape or have a romantic dinner.
+Of course you’ll always have the classic Seine River, but there are many other “water-related places” more to see that are very worthy and visiting them does not harm the environment.

 Visit the some of the 400 green spaces that the city offers